Elizabeth A. Sackler Center for Feminist Art

 The Elizabeth A. Sackler Center for Feminist Art is located on the fourth floor of the Brooklyn Museum, New York City, United States.
 Since 2007 it has been the home of Judy Chicago's 1979 installation, The Dinner Party.
+The Center's namesake and founder, Elizabeth A. Sackler, is a philanthropist, art collector, and member of the Sackler family.

 History

-The Elizabeth A. Sackler Center for Feminist Art opened on March 23, 2007, at the Brooklyn Museum as the first public space of its kind in the country; it is a nexus for feminist art, theory, and activism.
-The 8300 sqft center, located on the museum's fourth floor, aims to create a compelling and interactive environment to raise awareness and educate future generations about feminism’s impact on culture.
+The Elizabeth A. Sackler Center for Feminist Art opened on March 23, 2007, at the Brooklyn Museum as the first public space of its kind in the country.
+The 8300 sqft center, located on the museum's fourth floor, aims to create a compelling and interactive environment to raise awareness and educate about feminism's impact on culture.

 Since 2007 the Center has been the permanent home of Judy Chicago's landmark feminist work The Dinner Party.

-The Center's Forum is a venue for public programs and a platform of advocacy for women’s issues, and its Feminist Art and Herstory galleries present critically acclaimed exhibitions.
-The Council for Feminist Art, a membership group, supports the ongoing educational programming and the continuing success of the Elizabeth A. Sackler Center for Feminist Art.
-The Center's namesake and founder, Elizabeth A. Sackler, is a philanthropist and art collector.
+The Center's Forum is a venue for public programs and a platform of advocacy for women's issues, and its Feminist Art and Herstory galleries present various exhibitions.
+The Council for Feminist Art, a membership group, supports the ongoing educational programming and the continuing success of the Center.

 Layout

-The Dinner Party's gallery is the centerpiece of a dramatic design for the Elizabeth A. Sackler Center for Feminist Art that was conceived and developed by award-winning architect Susan T. Rodriguez, FAIA, a partner in Ennead Architects.
-The Dinner Party, which includes 39 placesettings as well as the names of 998 women on a Heritage Floor, is enclosed in large, canting glass walls that provide a first glimpse of Chicago’s work.
-It is surrounded by a series of distinct, yet interconnected series of galleries that include two changing exhibition galleries and a study center that can be transformed from an academic forum into a multimedia gallery, as required, by a large pivoting wall.
+The Dinner Party's gallery is the centerpiece of the Center that was conceived and developed by architect Susan T. Rodriguez, a partner in Ennead Architects.
+The Dinner Party, which includes 39 place settings as well as the names of 998 women on a Heritage Floor, is enclosed in large, canting glass walls that provide a first glimpse of Chicago's work.
+It is surrounded by a series of galleries that include two changing exhibition galleries and a study center that can be transformed from an academic forum into a multimedia gallery, as required, by a large pivoting wall.